 One of the first things to do is to limit credit card usage and to try to pay off any monthly balances in full.

 This also means reevaluating major purchases you have planned.
-If you were planning on taking a trip this year, you may wish to rethink where you go.
+If you were planning on taking a trip in the near future, you may wish to rethink where you go.
 Scaling back your plans and doing something less expensive is a great way to save money and borrow less.

 The same thing goes for any major projects or home renovations done this year.
 If your countertop will survive until next year, it might be better to wait until then to spend the money on that renovation.